andreazignoli/andreazignoli.github.io/_pages/about.md

 👋 Hi, I'm Andrea, a self-employed engineer who creates mathematical models of sport physiology and performance.

-I love ot work on:
+I love to work on:

 🫁 Deep learning technologies to process cardiopulmonary exercise test data